eventil/tech-conferences-uk/README.md

 If you know of an upcoming tech conference in UK, send us a Pull Request or open an issue.

+If you prefer a more comprehensive view, with complete details, filters etc, check [this list on Eventil](https://eventil.com/conferences/in/gb) - it provides a web archive for tech conferences.

 ## 2018

 | Conference | Date | Location | CFP Deadline |